katmarcin/Corporate_ESG_Metrics_Analysis/README.md

 <img src="https://github.com/katmarcin/Corporate_ESG_Metrics_Analysis/blob/874f4b25d984309096ef589f172ba836eb7a85a3/images/sql_queries/hpp_ccc.jpg" />

 c.
-List of US companies by sector ascending in the 'CCC' category  (Peloton screenshot)
+List of US companies by sector ascending in the 'CCC' category
+  * Example of a new household name "Peloton" appears in the data.
+The company appears to have a poor ESG and rating.

 <img src="https://github.com/katmarcin/Corporate_ESG_Metrics_Analysis/blob/874f4b25d984309096ef589f172ba836eb7a85a3/images/sql_queries/sector_asc_ccc.jpg" />

+ * insert in contrast to sustainability marketing etc...

 d.
 Ascending list of distinct industry sectors in the dataset